yuriys-kentico/kontent-custom-element-samples/Components/README.md

 # Components element

-In Kentico Cloud there is linked items element as well as linked items as a part of the rich text.
+In Kentico Kontent there is linked items element as well as linked items as a part of the rich text.
 Then there are components as a part of the rich text, but there are components missing as a stand-alone element so editors can't create as many components as they need with no related items created.

 You can test it by configuring https://kentico.github.io/custom-element-samples/Components/components.html url for your custom element.